jess-gilbert/wanderflix/README.md

-# wanderflix
+# Wanderflix

+A React, Express and MySQL application by Code First Girls Group 4

 ## Front End

-How to set up:
+### Running the Project

-- Open the front-end folder in VS Code
+- Open the `front-end` folder in your terminal
 - In your terminal run `npm install`
 - In your terminal run `npm start`

-- You will also need to install the following React libraries:

-- In your terminal run 'npm i react-router-dom'
+### Testing the Project

-- In your terminal run 'npm i react-icons'
+- Open the `front-end` folder in your terminal
-- In your terminal run 'npm i styled-components'
+- In your terminal run `npm install`
-- In your terminal run 'npm install react-bootstrap bootstrap'
+- In your terminal run `npm test`

-There is also a README from React inside this project for more information

 ## Back End

-How to set up:
+### Running the Project

-- Open the back-end folder in VS Code
+- Open the `back-end` folder in your terminal
+- Run `./mysql-scripts/movie_db.sql` with your MySQL client
+- Run `./mysql-scripts/mockdata.sql`with your MySQL client
 - In your terminal run `npm install`
+- Update `./config/mysql-config.js` with your MySQL credentials
 - In your terminal run `node server.js`
-- Input your SQL password to connect with MySQL Workbench.

-Config:
-- database.js : Database connection function.
-- mysql-config.js : Keeps the configs about mysql connection.

-Controller:
-- user.js is for user operations
-- watchlist.js for watchlist functions.

-Routes
-- router.js is general router for all the requests.

-How to run back-end tests:
+### Testing the Project

+- Open the `back-end` folder in your terminal

+- Ensure that you have ran the database scripts (above)
--In your terminal run `npm install`
+- In your terminal run `npm install`
--In your terminal run `npm test`
+- In your terminal run `npm test`

-## Database

-wanderflix database has been created.

-users
-- user_id INT can not be null / PRIMARY KEY / UNIQUE KEY / AI
-- user_email varchar(100) can not be null / UNIQUE KEY
-- user_password varchar(15) can not be null
-- first_name varchar(50)
-- last_name varchar (50)

-user_watchlist
-- user_id INT can not be null
-- movie_id varchar(50) can not be null / UNIQUE KEY
-- watchlist_id INT (15) can not be null / PRIMARY KEY / UNIQUE KEY/ AI

-## POSTMAN
--Postman folder created.
-Import code on your Postman workspace.
+### Using Postman to make requests

+- Import `./postman/wanderflix.postman_collection.json` into Postman
+- View the collection and make a request as required